hendrixjoseph/hendrixjoseph.github.io/_posts/2018-09-04-labor-day-themed-table-topics.md

 ---
 layout: post
 title: Labor Day Themed Table Topics
-tags: [toastmaster's]
+tags: [toastmasters]
 keywords: [table topics, toastmaster, toastmasters, labor day, labor] image : /images/american-flag.jpg
 ---

-Tonight I am the Table Topics master for my local Toastmaster’s meeting.
+Tonight I am the Table Topics master for my local Toastmasters meeting.
 This means I need to come up with a few questions or topics that people can respond with a short one or two-minute impromptu speech.
 Yesterday was Labor Day, so I figured I should theme the questions around that holiday.

 Many of the Labor Day table topics I came across on the Internet were at least somewhat political or controversial.
 While controversy can make for some great discussions, I wanted some table topic questions that could spur the one to two minutes of talk without contention.

 I came up with a list of ten Labor Day themed table topics that are hopefully not too contentious.
-As always, feel free to use them at your own Toastmaster meeting or any other place where such questions would be appropriate.
+As always, feel free to use them at your own Toastmasters meeting or any other place where such questions would be appropriate.

 ## Labor Day Themed Table Topics